Skip to main content

 Object types

-When working with arrays type definitions can be done in two ways – we can either use a basic data type followed by the square bracket notation or we can also use the generic array type, specifying the datatype of elements inside the array:
+When working with arrays, type definitions can be done in two ways.
+Either use a basic data type followed by square brackets, or use the generic array type with the element datatype specified:

 const numbers: number[] = [0, 1];